ben-yeung/ben-b0t/README.md

 This project began Fall 2020 and was published to a public repo on 04/24/21

-## 🤖 A simple, personalized Discord Bot utilizing Node.js and npm to handle dependencies.
+## 🤖 A simple, personalized Discord Bot to interact, moderate, and log a Discord server.

 Overall a very interactive project that allowed me to learn more about Data Structures, string manipulation, OAuth Flows, and parsing I/O.
 Originally an single file full of if statements, this repo publication is a cleaner and more organized version with a command handler.